Calling the launch of the Xbox One a bit of a false start would be going rather easy on Microsoft.

 In terms of size and weight it’s almost identical, but there are some small ergonomic points of difference, including a move of the Xbox Home button to an extended section at the top, a recessed d-pad, smaller thumb-rests on the analogue sticks and a battery compartment that doesn’t protrude from the back as it did before.

-There are niggles – to us those thumb pads seem too small, the d-pad feels rather cheap and clicky, and inserting AA batteries into a controller feels decidedly last-gen (is a bundled Play & Charge kit too much to ask?), it rattles when shaken, and over time we've become rather annoyed by the hard edges where the plastic panels meet.
+There are niggles, though – to us those thumb pads seem too small, the d-pad feels rather cheap and clicky, inserting AA batteries into a controller feels decidedly last-gen (is a bundled Play & Charge kit too much to ask?), it rattles when shaken, and over time we've become rather annoyed by the hard edges where the plastic panels meet.
 It's largely the same controller as before, but it feels a bit cheap compared to the PS4 pad.

-There are some improvements, too.
+But there are also some improvements.
 The triggers and shoulder buttons are curved more comfortably, and Microsoft has upped the ante in terms of vibration – there’s even haptic feedback in the triggers themselves.

 There’s always been a hefty dose of subjectivity to the discussion over whether the Xbox or PlayStation controller is “best”, and this generation it’s a closer fight than ever.
-Sony has closed the gap in terms of ergonomics and accuracy, while also adding a touchpad to a tech recipe that already included a motion sensor, and on paper it certainly seems the more advanced pad.
-But there’s a very compelling argument that you’ll get more out of the enhanced vibration of the Xbox One pad.
-For now we’re just going to say that both are excellent, and we’re going to have to wait to see how the new features are utilised by developers in the future.
+Sony has closed the gap in terms of ergonomics and accuracy, while also adding a touchpad to a tech recipe that already included a motion sensor - on paper it certainly seems the more advanced pad, and in the hand it feels that little bit more premium.
+Having said that, to those migrating from Xbox 360 the Xbox One pad will feel totally 'right', and the localised vibration is a fun and occasionally very useful addition.